Spin-Hall conductivity and optical characteristics of noncentrosymmetric quantum spin Hall insulators: the case of PbBiI: Results and Discussion

-The SHC can be expressed in terms of the spin Berry curvature (see Eq.~\ref{eq:20}).
+The SHC can be expressed in terms of the spin Berry curvature (see Eq.~(20)).
 Fig.~\ref{fig:9} (a) represents the dynamical SHC of the PbBiI versus frequency.
 Both the real and imaginary parts of the ac SHC are small.
 This suggests that to generate an ac spin current, one needs to use a magnetic field or magnetic materials.

-The dependence of the dc SHC on temperature is illustrated in Fig.~\ref{fig:9} (b). however, a critical temperature of $k_BT = 0.016$eV is identified, beyond which the SHC decreases sharply towards room temperature, reaching a minimum for $k_BT > 0.025$eV.
+The dependence of the dc SHC on temperature is illustrated in Fig.~\ref{fig:9} (b), however, a critical temperature of $k_BT = 0.016$ eV is identified, beyond which the SHC decreases sharply towards room temperature, reaching a minimum for $k_BT > 0.025$ eV.
 The Spin Hall conductivity of the PbBiI as a function of Fermi energy is plotted in Fig.~\ref{fig:9} (c).
-Our calculations reveal that the SHC is minimal at $E_F=0$ and maximum at $E_F=±0.2$eV.
+The SHC has a quantized value within the topological band gap.
+Our calculations reveal that the SHC is minimal at $E_F=0$ and maximum at $E_F=±0.2$ eV.
 This is because there are band crossings induced by spin-orbit interactions at these specific energies.